 Your bedroom isn’t the place to have your love of vibrant colour come to the fore.
 Channel your inner understated calm self instead.
 It’s worth thinking about painting over that accent wall too.

-To get a good night’s sleep with the ability to drift off easily, a simple and minimal bedroom is best.
+To get a good night’s sleep with the ability to drift off easily, a simple and minimal bedroom might be best.

 Fresh and clean

-Keeping your bedroom clean is essential to help you sleep well.
+Keeping your bedroom clean can help you sleep well.
 Dust can cause a stuffy nose without you even realising it, and this can affect how you sleep.
-Keeping your pets out of your bedroom and out of your bed is a good idea too.
+Keeping your pets out of your bedroom and out of your bed is a good idea too if they keep you awake.
 This helps to keep a fresh and clean room for sleeping.
 It’s important to regularly clean your bedroom to keep it as fresh and clean as possible.
 Once a week should do it.

 Textures not busy patterns